CLT for the capacity of the range of stable random walks: Acknowledgement

 \section{Acknowledgement}

-We wish to thank R. L. Schilling for stimulating discussions.
+We wish to thank R.\ L.\ Schilling for stimulating discussions.
 This work has been supported by \textit{Deutscher Akademischer} \textit{Austauschdienst} (DAAD) and \textit{Ministry of Science and Education of the Republic of Croatia} (MSE) via project \textit{Random Time-Change and Jump Processes}.
-Financial support through the \textit{Croatian Science Foundation} under projects 8958 and 4197 (for N. Sandri\'c and S. \v Sebek) is gratefully acknowledged.
+Financial support through the \textit{Croatian Science Foundation} under projects 8958 and 4197 (for N. Sandri\'c), and the \textit{Austrian Science Fund} (FWF) under project P31889-N35 and \textit{Croatian Science Foundation} under project 4197 (for S.\ \v Sebek) is gratefully acknowledged.
+We also thank the anonymous referees for helpful comments that have led to improvements of the presentation of the article.